Tortelloni Pasta: A Complete Guide to This Iconic Filled Pasta

 It is a large, ring-shaped stuffed pasta from northern Italy.
 It’s created by wrapping pasta dough around a generous filling, sealing the edges, and forming a curved pouch.
 Tortelloni pasta typically delivers a tender bite and an abundant filling that pairs well with simple, flavorful sauces.

-Making it begins with a basic pasta dough, consisting of flour and eggs.
+Making it begins with a basic pasta dough made from flour and eggs.
 The dough is kneaded until smooth, then rested, rolled out thin, and cut into squares or circles.
 A spoonful of filling is placed in the center, the edges are sealed, and the piece converts into a rounded pouch.
 The dough must strike a balance between thinness for a tender mouthfeel and strength to hold the filling while cooking.

 Its Classic fillings emphasize creamy textures and vegetables.
 Common fillings include: